 Sous vide is a popular cooking method that has been used in restaurants for a long time.
 It has recently become prevalent among home cooks since it produces restaurant-quality food.
 However, the primary downside of this cooking method is the use of plastic, which is harmful to the environment.

 The good news is that you can buy re-useable silicone sous vide bags and clean them to reduce the environmental impact.
-While it is possible to clean and reuse a Ziploc bag, we do not recommend it as they are not designed for constant heating and re-heating without degraded quality.
+While it is possible to clean and reuse a Ziploc bag, I do not recommend it as they are not designed for constant heating and re-heating without degraded quality.

 How to Clean Sous Vide Bags

 It is essential to clean your sous vide bags between subsequent uses due to the risk of cross-contamination.
 Moreover, in addition to sanitizing the bags, you should also sterilize them to kill bacteria and make them safe to reuse.
 Here is how to clean a sous vide bag:

 - Use your regular dish soap to clean the bag, paying particular attention to the seams where bits of food can get stuck

 - Rinse out the soap with hot water.
 The temperature of the water does not have to be scalding

 - Once you have sanitized the bag, the next step is sterilizing them